Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 If you’re still in warning or last-chance territory (Week 1–12):

 Act today.
-The imperfect conversation you have now is worth more than the perfect conversation you plan for next week.
+The imperfect conversation you have now is worth more than the perfect one you plan for next week.
 Imperfect early action beats perfect late action at every stage of this pattern.

 If the crisis has already hit (Week 13+):

-Accept that early intervention was missed.
-This is data, not judgment.
-Document the exact signal that first appeared and the exact week it appeared.
-This is the most valuable near-miss entry you’ll ever write - it shows you your specific pattern for future prevention.
+Accept that you missed the early intervention window.
+Treat this as data, not judgment.
+Document the exact signal that appeared first and the week it showed up.
+This becomes the most valuable near-miss entry you’ll ever write because it reveals your specific pattern for future prevention.

 Now execute the crisis protocol for the specific failure type: